-Our goal is to provide owners with a premium quality vehicle and an outstanding ownership experience that doesn't end when you drive away from the showroom.
-To that end, we've created the "Ownership" section of the www.infiniti.com Web site, which further reflects our commitment to serving Infiniti owners' needs.
+Our goal is to provide owners with a premium quality vehicle and an outstanding ownership experience that does not end when you drive away from the showroom.
+To that end, we have created the "Ownership" section of the www.infiniti.com Web site, which further reflects our commitment to serving Infiniti owners' needs.
 There you can find easily accessible maintenance schedules, warranty information, and articles exclusively available to Infiniti owners.

-^{}Roadside Assistance/Trip Interruption available during the first four years after initial new vehicle delivery.
+\Roadside Assistance/Trip Interruption available during the first four years after initial new vehicle delivery.

-^{}Subject to availability.
+\\Subject to availability.
 Available only during the 4-year/60,000-mile Basic coverage.
 The customer must be 21 years of age or older with a valid U.S. driver's license.
 The customer must provide proof of primary insurance.
 Restrictions may apply.

-All illustrations, photographs, and specifications in this publication are based on the latest product information available at the time of printing.
-Some vehicle parts cannot be shown in certain photographs.
+All illustrations, photographs, and specifications in this document are based on the latest product information available at the time of publication.
 Some vehicles are shown with optional equipment.
 See the actual vehicle for complete accuracy.
-Availability and delivery time for particular models and equipment combinations may vary.
+Availability and delivery times for particular models and equipment may vary.
 INFINITI Division of Nissan North America, Inc. reserves the right to make changes at any time, without prior notice, in prices, colors, materials, equipment, specifications, and models, and to discontinue models or equipment.
-All specifications, options, and accessories shown in this publication apply to the 49 continental states.
 Specifications, options, and accessories may differ in Hawaii, U.S. territories, and other countries.
-For information on availability, additional options, or accessories, see your Infiniti dealer.
+For information on availability, options or accessories, contact your Infiniti dealer.
 Infiniti, the Infiniti Brand Symbol, "Accelerating the Future" and Infiniti Model Name(s) are Nissan trademarks.